 Other companies have been in trouble when using the term lifetime warranties and the limitations are not disclosed prior to purchase…

 It would be interesting to see what the product packaging says as it may be worth taking further.

 It is possibly that the product is outside the lifetime warranty duration or is an exemption under the warranty T&Cs.

-The lifetime warranty still exists (refer @TheBBG post), but isn’t a lifetime warranty as one may assume without reading the T&Cs.
+The lifetime warranty still exists (refer @PhilT post), but isn’t a lifetime warranty as one may assume without reading the T&Cs.